Western Uttar Pradesh: Demographics

 As per 2011 Census, the total population of Western Uttar Pradesh is 71,217,132, out of which 72.29% is Hindu and 26.21% is Muslim.
 The population in Khariboli region is 29,669,035, (Hindu 59.19% and Muslim 39.17%) and the population of Braj region is 29,754,755 (Hindu 82.78% and Muslim 16%).
 Muslim population share in eight districts of Saharanpur, Muzaffarnagar, Bijnor, Moradabad, Rampur, Jyotiba Phule Nagar, Meerut and Bareilly has increased from 29.93% in 1951 to 40.43% in 2011.
 This has been point of contention in politics with demands for population control bill being raised from Hindu groups.

-The percentage of Muslims in Western Uttar Pradesh (~26%) is higher than the whole state of Uttar Pradesh(where it is 19.3%).
+The percentage of Muslims in Western Uttar Pradesh (~26%) is higher than the whole state of Uttar Pradesh (where it is 19.3%).
 Out of 77 assembly seats in this region, Muslim candidates won 26 seats in the 2012 assembly elections.
 Several communities are bi-religious.

 The region's Rohillas are descended from immigrant groups from centuries ago, and a large subregion of Western Uttar Pradesh, Rohilkhand, takes its name from that Pashtun tribe.

 Sikhs from West Punjab, who came from Pakistan after partition, also migrated to the area in large numbers.

-Western Uttar Pradesh has gained notoriety for accounting for 30 per cent of the total honor killings in the country, according to a survey done by AIDWA.
+Languages

+Most people in Western Uttar Pradesh speak Hindi (or its slightly earlier version Khadiboli) and Braj.

+Khadiboli

+Khadiboli is a slightly earlier version of Hindi and has very minimal differences.
+It is spoken in the northern part of Western Uttar Pradesh.
+Khadiboli-speaking districts include Muzaffarnagar, Saharanpur, Shamli, Bagpat, Ghaziabad, Meerut, Hapur, Amroha, Sambhal, Bijnor, Bareilly, Moradabad, Gautam Buddh nagar,and Bulandshahar.

+Braj

+Braj is spoken in the southern part of western Uttar Pradesh.
+Braj-speaking districts include Mathura, Hathras, Agra, Aligarh, Etah, Firozabad, Budaun, Gautam Buddh Nagar, Bulandshahr, Mainpuri, Bareilly and Sambhal.

+Hindi and Urdu

+In the area of Delhi and Western Uttar Pradesh, Persian loanwords entered the lexicon of Old Hindi (the form of Khariboli spoken in the medieval Indian period).
+This is regarded as the predecessor of Hindi and Urdu, both of which are spoken throughout Western Uttar Pradesh.

 Geography

 Western Uttar Pradesh shares borders with the states of Uttarakhand, Himachal Pradesh, Haryana, Delhi, Rajasthan and Madhya Pradesh, as well as a brief international border with Nepal in Pilibhit district.
-Major cities and towns include Baghpat, Bareilly, Badaun, Agra, Mathura, Moradabad, Sambhal, Amroha, Ghaziabad, Noida, Bulandshahr, Meerut, Hapur, Saharanpur, Aligarh, Hathras, Kasganj, Muzaffarnagar, Rampur, Shahjahanpur, Etah, Firozabad, Mainpuri, Shamli, Bijnor, Najibabad, Farrukhabad, Etawah and Auraiya.

-Soil conditions

 Western Uttar Pradesh's soil and relief has marked differences from that of the eastern part of the state.
 The soil tends to be lighter-textured loam, with some occurrences of sandy soil.
 Some loess soil is continuously deposited by winds blowing eastwards from Rajasthan's Thar Desert.